rsyslog/rsyslog/source/configuration/modules/omprog.rst

 some kind of shared resource that does not allow concurrent access from multiple processes.

-If this flag is enabled, the program instance will be started when rsyslogd starts, and will be kept started until shutdown.

 .. note::

    Before version v8.38.0, this parameter had no effect.